studiozeffa/react-native-training-course/notes/lists.md

 ### keyExtractor

-Use the `keyExtractor` prop to extract a key for each item:
+Similar to a `ScrollView`, each item in the `FlatList` needs a key:

 ``` jsx
 import React, { Component } from 'react';